msmiller/msmiller.github.io/_posts/2017-01-03-a-core-rails-stack.md

 ## high_voltage

 You're always going to need some static pages.
 Privacy Policy.
 About Us.
 And so on.
 High Voltage is an easy drop-in engine to help get those pages rigged in a hurry.
-If you need something fancier - like ACL on some pages, it's easy enough to paste in the example PagesController and tweak it to your liking.
+If you need something fancier - like ACL on some pages - it's easy enough to paste in the example PagesController and tweak it to your liking.

 **Get it:** [high_voltage on Github](https://github.com/thoughtbot/high_voltage)